geh/htab/README.md

-# HTab 1.7.0

-## A hybrid logic tableau prover
+# HTab, a hybrid logic tableau prover

-Currently HTab handles the hybrid logic H(:,E,down-arrow) with role inclusions, and terminates on input within any fragments that exclude the down-arrow operator.
+HTab is a tableau-based satisfiability checker.
+It currently handles the hybrid logic H(:,E,down-arrow) with role inclusions, and terminates on input within any fragments that exclude the down-arrow operator.

 Relevant references for HTab are [1] and [2] for the general tableau algorithm and [3] for the pattern-based blocking and lazy branching technique currently used.

+## Getting and building

 To build HTab, you will need at least GHC 7.10, and either cabal-install or stack.
 Download the source code of HTab either using Darcs: